AD1616/TuneMrBayes/README.md

 | 8      | 2             | 2711          | 0:59:45  | 6.14x        | 38%                 |
 | 16     | 1             | 2804          | 1:02:08  | 5.94x        | 37%                 |

+Serial obviously performed the slowest because it could only use one cpu.
+MPI without Beagle was next, because it could take advantage of multiple cpus, which was a dramatic speedup since MrBayes is extremely parallel.
+MPI with Beagle with cpus actually saw even faster results, which is likely due to optimizations for Bayesian calculations.
+MPI with Beagle with gpus was better was using 1 or 2 processors, but it then was preferable to use cpus instead.
+This is likely due to memory constraints.

 **Choose one of the MrBayes MPI builds (b or c from above) and create a scaling graph for 2, 4, 8, and 16 cpus.
 Concisely describe the observed scaling when more cpus are added.**

 To produce the scaling graph, we ran the program again using 2, 4, 8, and 16 cpus on the MPI version of MrBayes without Beagle.
 Here are the results: